Andes Adventure

 What Fourteen Days Above 4,500 Meters Actually Does

 There is a version of the Ausangate region that the standard circuit touches.
-And then there is this — a fourteen-day traverse that begins at Phinaya, moves through the remote Sibinacocha lake territory that most trekkers never reach, crosses the Condor Pass at 5,400 meters with glacier views in every direction, descends through the Ausangate circuit, and arrives at Rainbow Mountain from the inside before returning to Upis and the thermal springs that close the loop.
+And then there is this — a fourteen-day traverse that begins at Phinaya, moves through the remote Sibinacocha lake territory that most trekkers never reach, crosses the Condor Pass at 5,400m / 17,717ft with glacier views in every direction, descends through the Ausangate circuit, and arrives at Rainbow Mountain from the inside before returning to Upis and the thermal springs that close the loop.

 This is the most complete high-altitude experience available in the Cusco region.
 Not the most famous.
 Not the most photographed.
 The most complete.